ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.qmd

 Our first approach — suggested by [Noam Ross](https://www.noamross.net/) on the rOpenSci Slack — was to base64-encode the raw httr2 cache file and store it as a CI environment variable.
 This worked, but had drawbacks: environment variables have size limits on some CI providers, you had to store both the token content _and_ httr2's hash-based filename as separate secrets, and there was no natural way to write back a rotated token.

+It is a bit surprising!
+Many CI/CD systems are designed for stateless, ephemeral runs, so persisting and updating secrets (like OAuth tokens) isn't a built-in feature.
+Most CI providers treat secrets as write-only environment variables, not as files that can be updated and committed back.
+This makes token rotation awkward: you can't just "update the secret" from within the workflow.

 The encrypted file approach is simpler for users — commit one file, set one secret — and gives CI a place to write back the refreshed token.
+By using an encrypted file in the repository, you sidestep this limitation.
+The file acts as a renewable credential that CI can update and push, while the decryption password remains protected as a CI secret.
+This pattern is not common in most documentation, but it works well for R packages and similar use cases.

-## CI configuration
+## CI

 meetupr provides helper functions that generate GitHub Actions workflow files.